Quantitative stochastic homogenization and large-scale regularity: Notation

 \subsection{The probability space}

-As explained previously in the assumptions section,~$(\Omega,\F)$ always refers to the pair defined in~\eqref{e.omega} and~\eqref{e.FU.def} which is endowed by the probability measure~$\P$ satisfying the assumptions~\eqref{e.assumption.stationarity} and~\eqref{e.assumption.independence}.
+As explained previously in the assumptions section, except where explicitely indicated to the contrary,~$(\Omega,\F)$ refers to the pair defined in~\eqref{e.omega} and~\eqref{e.FU.def} which is endowed by the probability measure~$\P$ satisfying the assumptions~\eqref{e.assumption.stationarity} and~\eqref{e.assumption.independence}.
 The constants~$\Lambda\geq 1$ and $d\in\N$ in the definition of~$\Omega$ (i.e., the ellipticity constant and the dimension) are fixed throughout the book.

 A \emph{random element} on a measurable space~$(G,\mathcal{G})$ is an $\F$--measurable map~$X:\Omega\to G$.
 If $G$ is also a topological space and we do not specify $\mathcal{G}$, it is understood to be the Borel~$\sigma$-algebra.
 In the case that~$G=\R$ or~$G=\R^m$, we say respectively that~$X$ is a \emph{random variable} or \emph{vector}.
 If $G$ is a function space on $\Rd$, then we typically say that $X$ is a \emph{random field}.
 If $X$ is a random element taking values in a topological vector space, then we define $\E\left[ X \right]$ to be the expectation with respect to~$\P$ via the formula~\eqref{e.E.def}.
 Any usage of the expression ``almost surely,'' also abbreviated ``a.s.''~or ``$\P$--a.s.,''~is understood to be interpreted with respect to~$\P$.
 For example, if $\{ X, X_1, X_2, \ldots \}_{n\in\N}$ is a sequence of random variables, then we may write either ``$X_n \to X$ as $n\to \infty$, $\P$--a.s.,'' or